Organization responsible for the statistics

 The basic unit of measurement used to record a strike or lockout

-is the case of dispute in one economic unit (establishment, firm
+is the case of dispute and the economic unit.

-period of interruption, still due to the same case of dispute, is
+resumes, still due to the same case of dispute, is counted as a

-Work stoppages due to the same case of dispute, occurring
+workplaces of the same enterprise, due to the same case of

-If work stoppages due to the same case of dispute occur at
+still due to the same case of dispute, are counted separately.

 Economic units involved

-The economic unit is the establishment, workplace or enterprise.
+The economic unit is the establishment, encompassing firms,

-The number of workers involved is the maximum number of workers
+The number of workers involved is counted as the average of the

 Time not worked